softwaregroup-bg/ut-docker/README.md

   - local packages:
     - see [ut/package.json](./ut/package.json) for full list of packages.

-- `nexus-dev.softwaregroup.com:5000/softwaregroup/impl-gallium` -
+- `nexus-dev.softwaregroup.com:5000/softwaregroup/impl-jod` -
   this image is suitable for building implementations.

-  It is based on ut-gallium, with many of the frequently used business modules preinstalled.
+  It is based on ut-jod, with many of the frequently used business modules preinstalled.
 See [impl/package.json](./impl/package.json) for full list of packages.

-- `nexus-dev.softwaregroup.com:5000/softwaregroup/deploy-gallium` -
+- `nexus-dev.softwaregroup.com:5000/softwaregroup/deploy-jod` -
   this image is used for building the deployment image.
 It does not contain any build tools, but instead has some third party dependencies preinstalled - such as chromium and mssql tools like bcp.